prakash-aryan/python_mysql_csv_analyzer/README.md

 - **csv_importer.py**:
   - Handles the extraction and transformation of data from CSV sources
-  - Implements robust CSV parsing with validation checks
+  - Implements CSV parsing with validation checks
   - Performs data cleaning and type conversion
-  - Executes optimized SQL INSERT operations for database loading
+  - Executes SQL INSERT operations for database loading
   - Includes detailed logging of the import process

 - **data_analyzer.py**: